 Go to site More info | Go to site More info |

-Although Zempler has no branch networks, you can pay cash into any Post Office branch for a 0.5% fee.
+Although Zempler has no branch networks, you can pay cash into any Post Office branch for a 0.55% fee (min £4).
 You cannot pay in cheques.
-The account also accepts international payments in either sterling or euros, but you cannot send outbound international payments.
+You can also send and receive international payments, but fees apply.

 Zempler offers integrations with accounting apps like Xero, Quickbooks & Sage.
-In addition, there is the option to have an overdraft of up to £3,000 on the account.
+In addition, there is the option to have an overdraft once you have had your account for at least 3 months.

 Meanwhile, the Tide account allows users to pay in up to £500 a day in cash at a Post Office branch or a PayPoint.
-There is a £1 fee for each Post Office deposit and a 3% fee at PayPoint.
-You can pay in cheques digitally and you can send and receive international payments.
+There is a 0.99% fee for each Post Office deposit (min £2.50) and a 3% fee at PayPoint.
+You can pay in cheques digitally and you can send and receive international payments, for a fee.

 Tide accounts can only be accessed by the named account holder, but you can choose to order up to 50 Expense Cards per account and give your colleagues “read access” to the account.
-Expense Cards cost £5 a month, although the Plus plan offers 1 free Expense Card and the Cashback plan offers 3 free Expense Cards.
+Expense Cards cost £5 a month with the free plan.
 The account also offers integrations with accounting software packages including Xero, QuickBooks, FreeAgent, Crunch, Clear Books, Kashflow and Sage.
 There is no overdraft option.

 Round 2: Account costs